oqzl/marksnip/README.md

-# welcome to marksnip
+# marksnip

-__marksnip__ is a modern markdown editor that lets you write, preview, and share your markdown content instantly.
+_marksnip_ is a modern markdown editor that lets you write, preview, and share your markdown content instantly.

 ## features